Deploy Infinite Scale on the Hetzner Cloud

 Volume Migration

-• For the following steps, the deployment must be in the up state, the containers must provide a container ID for copying.
+• For the following steps, the deployment must be in the up state, and the containers must provide a container ID for copying.

 docker compose stop